This activity is about the air around us - what it's like now, and what it was like in the past.

 Gradually, the Earth cooled down.
-About 3.8 billion years ago, it got cool enough for water vapour in the atmosphere to condense and make liquid water, which collected in oceans.
-A lot of the original carbon dioxide went from the atmosphere to the oceans.
+About 3.8 billion years ago, it became cool enough for water vapour in the atmosphere to condense and make liquid water, which collected in oceans.
+A lot of the original carbon dioxide went from the atmosphere into the oceans.
 The big clue that there was liquid water on the Earth's surface at this time is that the oldest sedimentary rocks are about 3.8 billion years old.
 Without water, sedimentary rocks can't form.
 Some of these rocks contain carbonate minerals, and we know from the modern carbon cycle that the formation of carbonate rocks removes carbon dioxide from the atmosphere.

 How did the appearance of algae affect the atmosphere, and what evidence do we have?

 The next big change was the appearance of algae on planet Earth, about 3.5 billion years ago.
 Algae are small green organisms.
 They look like plants, but their cells are organised differently.
-You often see them floating on the top of ponds, like this;
+You often see them floating on the top of ponds, like this:

-carbon dioxide + water → glucose + oxygen.
+carbon dioxide + water → glucose + oxygen

 Why didn't oxygen levels increase straight away?